fomightez/jan2015feng_gr_m/real world 1.rst

 Looks good according to documentation.
 What is going on?

 Look at ``annotate.py`` file some.
-Specifically the doc string at the top and the text about arguments at the very end.
-Two don't match what the documentation says.
+Specifically the docstring at the top and the text about arguments at the very end.
+Two of the arguments don't match what the documentation says are the flags signalling them.
 The code is going to run what is in the code; it doesn't know about the documentation page.

 Let's try that command again modifying it to match what the script itself says.